 The following area of the City of Hammond is hereby designated as the "Hammond Historical District," to-wit: Beginning at the comer of West Morris and South Spruce Streets in the City of Hammond and thence running northerly along Spruce Street to its intersection with West Charles Street and thence easterly along West Charles Street to North Magnolia Street; thence northerly along North Magnolia Street to West Robert Street; thence. easterly along Robert Street to North Cypress Street; thence southerly along North Cypress to East Charles Street; thence easterly to North Cherry Street; thence southerly to East Morris Street, thence westerly along East Morris Street to South Magnolia Street; thence southerly along South Magnolia Street to West Hanson Street; thence westerly along West Hanson to South Spruce Street; thence northerly along Spruce Street to the .said point beginning at the comer of West Morris and South Spruce Streets.
-The historical district above designated shall include all building sites or lots and all structures, houses or other buildings facing any of the streets on the perimeter of the area.
+The historical district above designated shall include all building sites or lots and all structures, houses or other buildings on a building site or lot touching any of the streets of the perimeter of the area.
+It is the intent of this definition to include all properties which are diagonally opposite (catty corner) from the intersection of streets on the perimeter of the area.